VladimirKalachikhin/Galadriel-cache/README.md

 	</onlinemapsource>
 ```
 and other maps by same way.
-There:
-`/tiles/` - path to cache from SD card root.
+There `/tiles/` - path to cache from SD card root.

 ### Automated mounting in Android with 3C toolbox
 With **3C toolbox** you can automate the mounting when the device boots.
-* Create file:
+1. Create file:
 _01_mountExtSDcard_
 ```
 #!/system/bin/sh